 What Other Options Are Available to Help Me Get to Sleep?

-Behavioral therapies that can teach you new sleep habits can be very effective for insomnia.
-Your doctor may recommend these as a first line of treatment.
+Cognitive behavioral therapy (CBT) can teach you new sleep habits and can be very effective for insomnia.
+CBT is a common type of talk therapy, known as psychotherapy.
+You will see a therapist and follow a structured plan, attending a limited number of sessions.
+Your doctor may recommend this as a first line of treatment.

 Guided Meditation Taking You To A Restful State

 Meditation can be an excellent non-drug way to induce sleep.
 Countless sleep-promoting podcasts exist on YouTube that guide people new to meditation through the process.

 Several are aimed specifically at children and feature calming imagery such as hot-air balloons and enchanted forests.

 Meditation helps you to relax your muscles, slow-down and deepen your breathing, and replace stressful or worrying thoughts with dream-like images.

 Guided meditation can be used each evening, and most podcasts feature people with soothing voices who walk you through each step one at a time -- all you have to do is listen and follow their advice.